RusherDevelopment/rusherhack-plugins/CONTRIBUTING.md

 - adding a new plugin or theme
 - fixing or improving descriptions, screenshots, metadata, or structure in `data/plugins-and-themes.yml`
 - correcting information the automation cannot determine on its own
+- updating the plugin/theme search website

 ## What you need to do

+### For registry updates

 1. **Edit `data/plugins-and-themes.yml`**
-   - Add a new entry **or** update an existing one.
+   - Add a new entry or update an existing one
-   - Keep the existing structure and indentation.
+   - Keep the existing structure and indentation

 2. **Open a Pull Request**
-   - Use the PR template and check the box confirming you only changed the YAML.
+   - Use the PR template and mark it as a registry update

-> That’s it—no generated files need to be edited manually in your PR.
+> No generated files need to be edited manually in your PR.

+### For website updates

+1. **Edit only the relevant website files**
+2. **Open a Pull Request**
+   - Use the PR template and mark it as a website update

-## Required fields (per entry)
+## Required fields (per registry entry)

 - `name`: Display name
 - `repo`: GitHub repo (`owner/repo` format preferred)